routegy/routegy-docs/app/docs/reference/locations.md

 ---
-title: "Reference: Locations"
+title: "Locations | Reference"
-description: "Routegy Locations"
+description: "Location reference documentation"
 sidebar: false
 ---

 # Locations

 A location represents a physical space within a workspace.
-A [workspace](/reference/workspaces.html) will have one or more locations that form a hierarchical representation of the physical properties of the workspace.
+A [workspace](/reference/workspaces/) will have one or more locations that form a hierarchical representation of the physical properties of the workspace.

 An example of a hierarchy of locations could be: